ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

  system by only a limited IP address range, for example.
 Limit what the applications can do by using access control mechanisms, such as Unix groups, for accessing platform features.

+ Only enable required network protocols and avoid using networking protocols that do not include security mechanisms.

 Lib-3
 -----